MA in Music

 Priority Application Deadline

-All graduate applicants are expected to submit required application materials (for both the School of Music and the Graduate School) by January 15 for fall semester matriculation, in order to receive full consideration for admission and assistantship or scholarship support.
+All graduate applicants are expected to submit required application materials (for both the School of Music and the Office of Graduate Studies) by January 15 for fall semester matriculation, in order to receive full consideration for admission and assistantship or scholarship support.
 Applications submitted after January 15 will be considered as space permits on a rolling basis.
 Applicants interested in spring semester matriculation should contact the Associate Director of the School of Music (see below).

 - Register for an interview during a Graduate Audition/Interview day.